 The NDIA has partnered with the Translating and Interpreting Service (TIS National) to make sure information about the NDIS can be shared in a way participants can understand.

 Services available with TIS National

 TIS National is an interpreting service provided by the Department of Home Affairs for people who prefer a language other than English, and for agencies and businesses that need to communicate with linguistically diverse people.

 Services available for NDIS participants to use with registered providers include:

 Registering for funded TIS National services

-Unregistered Service Providers can still use TIS National services, however they will be expected to fund the cost of the service and will be forwarded a bill directly.
+Unregistered providers can still use TIS National services, however they will be expected to fund the cost of the service and will be forwarded a bill directly.

 Accessing TIS National services

-Once you become registered with TIS National you can access immediate phone interpreting, pre-booked phone interpreting and on-site interpreting on behalf on an NDIS participant implementing the funded supports in a plan.
+Once you become registered with TIS National you can access immediate phone interpreting, pre-booked phone interpreting and on-site interpreting on behalf of an NDIS participant implementing the funded supports in a plan.

 Whenever you request an interpreter, you will need to provide your Client Code, the language you need and the participants’ NDIS number.